iterative/dvc.org/content/docs/dvclive/get-started.md

 ### DVC

-You can use the `dvc exp show` and `dvc plots` commands to compare and visualize metrics, parameters and plots across experiments.
+You can use `dvc exp show` and `dvc plots` to compare and visualize metrics, parameters and plots across experiments.

 ### Visual Studio Code